hashicorp/terraform-aws-vault/examples/vault-consul-ami/tls/README.md

 # Example TLS Certificate Files

+### Do NOT use these files in production!

+In a production setting, your TLS private key represents a critical secret.
+If it were stolen, its possessor could impersonate your Vault server!
+For that reason, do NOT use these TLS certificate files in a public setting.
+They are here only for convenience when building examples.

+### Files

 The files in this folder are needed by Vault to accept HTTPS requests.
 They are:

 - **ca.crt.pem**: The public certificate of the Certificate Authority used to create these files.